kitchWWW/sounds.pink/README.md

 ## todo list:

-- The desktop application can only forward midi information for EMOTION and DEVICE, not yet for POSE.
-This is the #1 priority.
-- Making a message appear on the stage when data is sending.
 - Windows support
 - Linux support
 - midi smoothing so the controls don't jump around sporadically.
 - automatically cleaning up old position files after a user has not messed with it for 24 hours.

 If anyone wants to work on this with me, I would love to have some help making this project run!